 4. Responsive Design

 With CSS, you can create responsive web designs that adapt to different screen sizes and devices.
-This is another main one among advantages of cascading style sheets.
+This is another main one among the advantages of cascading style sheets.
 This is crucial in the era of mobile browsing, as it ensures your website looks and functions well on various platforms.

 5. Ease of Maintenance